NGCartier/SCF-RDMFT/README.md

 # SCF-RDMFT
-Computation of the ground state energy using an SCF procedure in RDMFT.
+Computation of the ground state energy of the 2D Hubbard model using an SCF-RDMFT procedure.
-Contains a C++ library for Python (lib)
-         and file to use it with Python (Interface.py)
+Contains a C++ library for Python (lib) and a file to use it with Python (Interface.py).